ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 We can generalize this idea by adding an extra parameter to both algorithms.
 This parameter gives an upper bound on the useful values that could be returned by the algorithm.
 Thus, if the maximization algorithm ever attains a value greater than or equal to this maximum, it can stop its evaluation, as whatever value it returns won't be used by its parent.

 For example, consider again the game tree shown at the end of [Section 4.1.
 Game Trees](#4.1.
 Game Trees).
 After the root has evaluated the guess `1210`, we know that the optimal score is no more than 2.
 Because we will add 1 to whatever is returned by the maximization algorithm, we can therefore pass 1 as an upper-bound when evaluating the guess `1122`.
 When the maximization algorithm then evaluates 2 black hits and 2 white hits, the value obtained is 2.
-There is now no point in evaluating 4 white hits, as whatever is returned will be at least 2, and the minimization algorithm won't use it.
+There is now no point in evaluating 4 white hits, as whatever the maximization algorithm returns will be at least 2, and the minimization algorithm won't use it.

 In a similar way, we can also include a lower bound parameter for each algorithm.
 Whenever the minimizing algorithm attains a minimum value less than or equal to this lower bound, it can stop its evaluation, as the result it computes won't be used.

 These optimizations are called *alpha-beta pruning* because the lower- and upper-bounds have traditionally been called &alpha; and &beta;, respectively.
-We can make this pruning more effective by first evaluation children that are more likely to be optimal.
+We can make this pruning more effective by first evaluating children that are more likely to be optimal.
 Thus, for the maximization algorithm, it makes sense to consider the goal sets from largest to smallest, as a larger goal set is more likely to have a larger optimal score.
 For the minimization algorithm, it makes sense to consider first the guesses that yield the partitions having the smallest maximum-sized goal sets, as these are more likely to have a smaller optimal score.

 ### 4.4.
 Improved Lower Bounds

 In some cases, we can improve the lower bounds we use in alpha-beta pruning by showing that any goal set whose size exceeds a certain threshold must have an optimal score of at least some minimum value.
 An easy example is that any goal set of size greater than 1 must clearly have an optimal score of at least 2.

 Now suppose that some goal size has a size greater than 14.
 Any guess will partition this goal set into at most 14 goal sets.
 By [the pigeonhole principle](https://www2.edc.org/makingmath/mathtools/pigeonhole/pigeonhole.asp), at least one of these goal sets has a size greater than 1, and hence has an optimal score of at least 2.
-The original goal set must therefore have an optimal size of at least 3.
+The original goal set must therefore have an optimal score of at least 3.

 Finally, suppose that some goal set has a size greater than 175.
 Again, any guess will partition this goal set into at most 14 goal sets.
 Furthermore, the goal set resulting from 4 black hits can contain at most 1 element.
 Consider the goal set resulting from 2 black hits and 2 white hits.
 There are 6 ways that the 2 black hits can be selected.
-Once these are selected, the only code with 2 white hits is the one in which the colors of the 2remaining pegs are swapped.
+Once these are selected, the only code with 2 white hits is the one in which the colors of the 2 remaining pegs are swapped.
 Consequently, this goal set can contain at most 6 elements.
 The other 12 goal sets must then contain a total of more than 168 elements.
 Because 12 &times; 14 = 168, again by the pigeonhole principle, at least one of these goal sets must contain more than 14 elements.
 As we showed above, this goal set must have an optimal size of at least 3; hence, the original goal set must have an optimal size of at least 4.

 We can utilize these improved lower bounds within the maximization algorithm by initializing the maximum  being found to the maximum of the given lower bound and the appropriate improved lower bound identified above.